crosstheages/public-data/patch-notes.md

 Changes

 - Duels
-  - Music is now evolving over the game.
   - You can now report your opponent's name.
   - ==Some Balances Changes==
   - Trisel and Exp gains have been adjusted to let you earn more under some circumstances: